tree-sitter/tree-sitter/README.md

 ### Editing

-Once you have a syntax tree, you can update it when your source code changes:
+Once you have a syntax tree, you can update it when your source code changes.
+Passing in the previous edited tree makes `parse` run much more quickly:

 ```rust
 let new_source_code = "fn test(a: u32) {}"